SubodhS-Projects/HR-Interactive-Dashboard/README.md

 ## 📌 Project Overview

-This interactive Power BI dashboard provides a **360° view of workforce data** to help Human Resources and Leadership answer key strategic questions such as:
+This interactive Power BI dashboard provides a **through view of workforce data** to help Human Resources and Leadership answer key strategic questions such as:

 ###  What problems are we solving for the HR Department?
 - 👨‍💼 **How are employees distributed across departments?**